-- (1) An authorised person must subject all persons meeting the standard case definition, as determined in the Ministry's guidelines, to COVID-19 testing. - (2) An authorised person must subject all persons referred to in regulation 22 to COVID-19 testing. - (3) COVID-19 testing may only be conducted by laboratories that are accredited and certified in terms of any applicable law of Namibia or approved by the Ministry. - (4) In an area where transmission of COVID-19 has been established, persons who are at high risk of exposure to the disease must be tested for COVID-19 at such intervals as may be determined in the Ministry's guidelines.
+- (1) An authorised person must subject all persons meeting the standard case definition, as determined in the Ministry's guidelines, to COVID-19 testing. - (2) An authorised person must subject all persons referred to in regulation 22 to COVID-19 testing. - (3) COVID-19 testing may only be conducted by laboratories that are accredited and certified in terms of any applicable law of Namibia or approved by the Ministry. - (3A) In addition to the SARS-CoV-2 PCR test, a rapid antigen diagnostic test using a rapid diagnostic test kit for which authorisation to use has been granted under the Medicines and Related Substances Control Act, 2003 (Act No. 13 of 2003) may be used for purposes of rapid antigen testing.